 Hveravellir

 The geothermal area of Hveravellir is ideal when you don’t have a 4×4 car but still you would like to see some of the interior.
 In the summer months you can get here with a regular car to discover a beautiful area with smoking fumaroles, bubbling mud and steam hovering over hot creeks.
 A little bit below, right next to the campsite there is a natural hot water pool.A dip in a natural hot pool with a view of otherworldly landscapes is an absolute must while you are in Iceland.
-See how to find it and what to expect: Hveravellir – huts surrounded by hot springs.
+See how to find it and what to expect: Hveravellir – a Refuge Among Hot Springs.

 Here are some of the best examples of top small hot springs.
 You’ll find them ALL on the map further down: